 Using an industry standard DDR4 LRDIMM interface, we believe HybriDIMM is the industry's first storage class memory product capable of operating in existing Intel x86 servers without BIOS and hardware changes.
 HybriDIMM unifies DRAM and NAND flash in a plug-and-play module, delivering terabyte storage capacities operating at DRAM-like nanosecond memory speeds.
 HybriDIMM's architecture combines an on-DIMM co-processor with our software-defined data management algorithm.
-HybriDIMM's feature set encompasses the NVDIMM functionalities adopted by the industry.
+HybriDIMM's feature set encompasses the non-volatile dual in-line memory modules ("NVDIMM") functionalities adopted by the industry.
 HybriDIMM dramatically improves application performance by reducing data access latency by up to 1,000 times versus the fastest existing storage solution known to us.